wgslr/getting-started/README.md

 ### Customizing your installation

 #### Customizing data and config directories locations
-In all scenarios Onezone and Oneprovier services typically have two Docker volumes exported mounted to the host filesystem:
+In all scenarios Onezone and Oneprovider services typically have two Docker volumes exported mounted to the host file system:
 - `/volumes/persistence` - where Onedata configuration is stored
 - `/volumes/storage` - where Oneprovider stores users' data